zer2/fantasy-basketball-optimizer/dynamic_explanation.md

 - $X_\mu = X_{\mu_s} + X_{\mu_u}$ where
   - $X_{\mu_s}$ is the expected aggregate statistics of players drafted up to the round player $p$ is being drafted

-This allows the distribution to be redefined as follows
+This allows the Bell curve's parameters to be redefined as follows
 - The mean is $X_s + X_p - X_{\mu_s} + X_u$
 - The variance is $N * m_{\sigma}^2 + 2 * N * m_{\tau}^2$